ConorWarrilow/Academic-Success-Analysis/readme.md

 Despite being a popular method of evaluating feature importance, permutation importance is a problematic evaluation method.
 The following article does an excellent job explaining why we should be careful when using permutation importance, or to simply [stop permuting features](https://towardsdatascience.com/stop-permuting-features-c1412e31b63f) altogether.

 To summarise, permutation based importance is:
-- Biased toward colinear features, as well as features that have many categories. further suggest that bootstrapping exaggerates these effects
+- Biased toward colinear (correlated) features, as well as features containing many categories.
 - Exaggerated by OOB measures where they overestimate the importance of colinear features
 - Affected by true features being correlated with noise features